-Coronaviruses are a large family of viruses; some cause illness in people, others only in animals; some animal coronaviruses can infect people.
-Novel coronavirus (COVID-19) is a new disease caused by a coronavirus that has not been previously seen in humans.
-It is caused by SARS-CoV-2 virus (severe acute respiratory syndrome coronavirus 2).
+Coronaviruses are a large family of viruses that cause illness in people, animals, or both.
+Novel coronavirus (COVID-19) is a new disease caused by a coronavirus that was not previously seen in humans, called SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2).

-- By being coughed or sneezed on by an infected person; respiratory droplets are produced, which can land in mouths or noses of people nearby.
+- Being coughed, sneezed, or breathed on by an infected person; respiratory droplets are produced, which can land in mouths or noses of people nearby.

-- By touching a contaminated surface or object that has the virus on it, and then touching your mouth, nose, or eyes.
+- Touching a contaminated surface or object that has the virus on it, and then touching your mouth, nose, or eyes.

 What are the symptoms of COVID-19?

-Symptoms of COVID-19 can range from mild to severe respiratory illness, and can include:
+Symptoms of COVID-19 range from mild to severe, and may include:

 - Shortness of breath

 Symptoms may begin between 2-14 days after exposure.
-Some people infected with the virus experience no symptoms, but can still transmit the virus to others.
+Some people infected with the virus experience no symptoms (asymptomatic infection), but can still transmit the virus to others.

 Who can I contact for more information?